The Mont-Blanc Air Tour is a demanding paragliding hike & fly competition without assistance.

 Failure to comply with these rules will result in penalties and could end up with competitor’s disqualification.

 Violation of a controlled airspace will result in penalties for the pilot, and in case of repetition, the immediate disqualification of the pilot.
 Here are the different forbidden airspaces (available for download):

-Flying over the Contamines and Sixt natural preserved areas below 300m/ground
+Flying over the Contamines preserved area below 300m/ground

 Flying over the Aiguilles Rouges natural preserved area below 300m/ground

 Flying over the Sixt natural preserved area below 300m/ground

 A penetration in the R30-A (Chamonix Helicopter Zone)

 Landing in forbiden area (Chosalet, Argentière, Lac Combal)